whyrusleeping/gx-go/README.md

 	}
 }
 ```

+If you're initializing a new gx package from the appropriate location within
+your `GOPATH`, `gx-go` will attempt to pre-fill the dvcsimport field for you
+automatically.

 ### Importing an existing package
 Importing an existing go package from gx is easy, just grab its hash from